 - What do you hope?

 - What do you fear?

-Based on your answers and the intention you already sent me, I may change the original question into a more suitable one that could give you much more insight into what is happening inside.
+Based on your answers and the intention you already sent me I may change the original question into a more suitable one that could give you much more insight into what is happening inside.

 What Do You Need?

-The great thing is that I know the cards will be bang on once we define the proper focus for our session.
+The wonderful thing is that I know the cards will be bang on once we define the proper focus for our session.
 The more focus we bring into the session, the more specific the guidance will be.
 The good thing is that defining the right question is part of the coaching because most clients are not aware that they have different questions than they think.
-Once we start defining, there’s almost always a more profound question below the surface.
+Once we start defining, there’s always a more profound question below the surface.

 Resisting The Real Question

 What I notice is that clients can have a bit of resistance to the right question.
 I understand that because they came into the session to ask if X is a good match, and suddenly they must talk about their deepest fears of repeating the same mistakes they once made with a former partner.
 That’s no fun!
 I agree.
 It may not be fun, but it is helpful!

 I once had a client who gave me two pieces of feedback three weeks apart.
 The first showed a slightly disappointed person who had gotten the reading she needed but not what she wanted.
 I contacted her, and we talked for a bit, but she didn’t want a new session to clear it up, so I had to let it go.

 A few weeks later, she sent me a new email, which she apologized for her previous email and explained how she now saw that her new partner triggered a fear based on an old, failed relationship.
 The new partner was very loving, and she could not believe he was authentic, so he must be untruthful.
 Having to talk about her fears felt big and overwhelming, although she told me that I did it ever so gently.
 I was glad she let me know that she had changed her experience into a much more positive one.
 Not because I now got a compliment, but because I understood that she understood.
 We talked for a bit and she told me she was happy she got the intentional tarot reading.